 - Group for which the template is unlocked

-- Exchange folder with automatic deletion of the directory, the possibility to extend the runtime, to create the directories on a certain share. eg automatic deletion of the folder after 7 days and the owner (s) can extend the runtime twice per 2 days.
+- Exchange folder with automatic deletion of the directory, the possibility to extend its runtime, to create the directories on a certain share.
+For example: automatic deletion of said folder after 7 days and DOs can extend its runtime twice for 2 days.

-- Process directory with recertification of the directories and permissions after one year, are generated in a special process folder on the share x at location y.
-Authorizations are generated individually.
+- Process directory with recertification of its directories and permissions after one year, are generated in a special process folder on share X at location Y. Authorizations are generated individually.

-- Project folder with a fixed directory structure and different permissions on the subdirectories.
-Authorizations are set directly via role groups so that the tokenize or token count is not used.
+- Project folder with a fixed directory structure and different permissions on its subdirectories.
+Authorizations are set directly via Group Roles so that the token size or token count is not affected.

-migRaven can set permissions for different variants.
-This is done according to meaning and deviates from rigid "best practice" forms.
-Rights to exchange folders are assigned directly to the accounts, for example, because they only have a short existence and therefore no authorization groups are required.
+migRaven.XNUMX/XNUMX can set permissions differently depending on the situation.
+This is not always done according to rigid "Best Practice" customs and thus deviates from it.
+Rights set for exchange folders are assigned directly to the accounts, because they only have a short span of existence and therefore no authorisation groups are required.